wearearima/big-data-platform/deployment/README.md

 ![minio-ready](img/minio-ready.png "Minio is ready")

-This Minio tenant can be removed by deleting its namespace (`kubectl delete ns minio`).
+This Minio tenant can be removed through the operator or by deleting its namespace (`kubectl delete ns minio`).

 #### Access Minio